War in Ukraine: Russia accuses Ukraine of attacking oil depot

 Some clips appear to show rockets hitting the oil depot.

-However, Ukraine has not previously struck targets in Russia and governor Vyacheslav Gladkov's allegation was not confirmed by Ukrainian officials.
+However, Ukrainian aircraft have not struck targets in Russia previously.
+Governor Vyacheslav Gladkov's claim was not confirmed by Ukrainian officials.

 Belgorod, a city of 370,000, lies just north of Ukraine's second city Kharkiv, which has been heavily shelled by Russian artillery and remains surrounded by Russian forces.